plenary sessions

 Shinya Yamanaka, MD, PhD

-CiRA, Kyoto University and CiRA Foundation, Japan & Gladstone Institute, USA
+CiRA, Kyoto University and CiRA Foundation, Japan & Gladstone Institutes, USA

 A woman with long blonde hair and glasses smiling in a laboratory setting.